Why BIOGRIP matters

 Biogeochemistry is a systems science.

 Biogeochemistry involves analysing the cycles of crucial elements such as carbon, hydrogen, nitrogen, oxygen and phosphorus.
-By studying how these elements interact with other substances and organisms in the environment, researchers can answer questions about how these cycles work, what influences them and how they can affect the Earth's climate.
+By studying how these elements interact with other substances and organisms in the environment, researchers can answer questions about how these cycles work, what influences them and how they can affect the Earth's climate and biosphere.

 This research is essential for managing our future on the planet.
 For example, it can help us identify ways to enhance agriculture, manage fisheries, mitigate pollution and understand the ongoing effects of climate change.